Jack La Rue

-Early Life and Family
+Early life and family

-Gaspare Biondolillo was the son of Sicilian immigrants Luigi Biondolillo (1874-1951) and Giuseppa (LoBue) Biondolillo (1879-1970).
+Gaspare Biondolillo was the son of Sicilian immigrants Luigi Biondolillo (1874–1951) and Giuseppa lo Bue (1879–1970).
+Gaspare or "Jasper" was the oldest of six children.
+He was born in Lercara Friddi, Sicily.

 A miner from the town of Lercara Friddi, Luigi married Giuseppa on May 20, 1899.
-Not long thereafter, Luigi emigrated from Sicily to the port of New York on the steamer 'Vincenzo Florio', accompanied by his sister Francesca.
-Arriving on Aug 26, 1900, the two siblings joined their brother Pasquale, who was living at 99 West Houston Drive in the "Little Italy" section of Manhattan (from records published on Ancestry.com).
+Not long thereafter, Luigi emigrated from Sicily to the port of New York, accompanied by his sister Francesca.
+Arriving on August 26, 1900, the two siblings joined their brother Pasquale in the "Little Italy" section of Manhattan.
+Giuseppa emigrated later, arriving in New York on November 26, 1902.
+She brought along her five-month-old son Gaspare.
+They joined Luigi in Manhattan.